Email List Building Basics

 Once you have the basics down, you will be more productive with more advanced strategies.

-You will be able to implement these email list building basics easily on a WordPress site.
-If you are considering using WordPress, I use and recommend HostGator (Affiliate Link) for a hosting service.
+You will be able to implement these email list building basics quickly on a WordPress site.

 Did you enjoy this article?
 Don’t forget to sign up for my free weekly newsletter.